aembke/fred.rs/README.md

 Prior to the introduction of ACL commands in Redis version 6 clients would authenticate with a single password.
 If callers are not using the ACL interface, or using Redis version <=5.x, they should configure the client to automatically authenticate by using the `password` field on the `RedisConfig` and leaving the `username` field as `None`.

 If callers are using ACLs and Redis version >=6.x they can configure the client to automatically authenticate by using the `username` and `password` fields on the provided `RedisConfig`.

-**It is required that the authentication information provided to the `RedisConfig` allows the client to run `CLIENT SETNAME` and `CLUSTER SLOTS`.** Callers can still change users via the `AUTH` command later, but it recommended to instead use the username and password provided to the `RedisConfig` so that the client can automatically authenticate after reconnecting.

 ## Redis Sentinel